You can deploy the Remedy Single Sign-On server to accommodate a range of conditions and use cases described in this topic.

 Remedy SSO in an HA mode functions as a single virtual server.
 Therefore, all configuration information, user sessions data, and user tokens are stored in a single database and shared (not replicated) between nodes.
 To prevent the database from becoming a single point of failure, database replication may be required.

-The configuration required for database replication depends on the specifics of the environment.
+The configuration required for database replication depend on the specifics of the environment.
 The information about the database replication is out of scope of the Remedy SSO documentation.